cubewise-code/bedrock/README.md

 * Reduction in Developer/Administration training.
 * Reduction in cost of Administrating TM1.

+## Minimum TM1 / IBM Planning Analytics Version

+The latest release **bedrock v4.0** is a complete reebuild of the bedrock library for Planning Analytics 2.x (TM1 Server 11.x).
+Due to incorporation of support for new Planning Analytics features (alternate hierarchies, temporary objects, processes execution on independent threads) please note that the _**minimum supported version is PA 2.0.6 (TM1 Server 11.4)**_.

+### Where is Bedrock v3?

+If you are still using TM1 Server 10.2.2 the Bedrock 3 processes are still available.
+You can find then in the [v3-archive branch](https://github.com/cubewise-code/bedrock/tree/v3-archive).

 ## Why Bedrock?

 Given that there is a large uptake of **TM1** globally there exists an education gap that is ever widening.
 With this hunger for standards and experience, **Bedrock** is not just a home for all these questions on how TM1 works from the ground up or what the best implementation methodologies are.
 Uniquely, it is a quick-start collection of assets to dramatically increase efficiency and effectiveness of your **TM1** system.